-IV.
-REAL-TIME REACHABILITY ALGORITHM
+4. REAL-TIME REACHABILITY ALGORITHM

 Hybrid systems reachability computations have been traditionally computed offline, and are both memory and processor intensive operations.
-Above, we have demonstrated a need to perform the computation at runtime.
+In Section 3, we have illustrated several reasons to perform the reachability computation at runtime.
 This requires a reachability algorithm capable of use within a real-time system.
 In this section, we describe a real-time reachability algorithm with the following key features:

-- High-performance for a quick runtime for short reachability times. - The ability to check the three conditions from Theorem 3. - No dynamic data structures (or large preallocations) or recursion, for usability in a real-time system. - Iterative improvement in accuracy with increased computation time.
+- High-performance for a quick runtime for short reachability times. - The ability to check the three conditions from Theorem 6. - No dynamic data structures (or large memory preallocation) or recursion, for usability in a real-time system. - No dependence on complex external libraries (only the C standard library) that most if not all other reachability approaches use. - Iterative improvement in accuracy with increased computation time.

-The last point is important because it allows the reachability task to be scheduled in the framework of imprecise realtime system computation [18].
+The last point is important because it allows the reachability task to be scheduled in the framework of imprecise real-time system computation [Liu et al. 1994].
 In this framework, each task produces a partial result that is usable and improved upon as more computation time is added (this is sometimes called an anytime algorithm).
-In particular, the proposed reachability algorithm is based on the milestone approach [5], where partial results are recorded at various points during the execution, and the last-recorded values are used when the final result is needed.
-This is in contrast to the traditional real-time systems execution model where each task has a fixed worstcase execution time (WCET) [19].
+In particular, the proposed reachability algorithm is based on the milestone approach [Lin et al. 1987], where partial results are recorded at various points during the execution, and the last-recorded values are used when the final result is needed.
+This is in contrast to the traditional real-time systems execution model where each task has a fixed worst-case execution time (WCET) [Liu and Layland 1973].

-We now present a reachability algorithm suitable for realtime, online, computation which satisfies the above requirements.
-We distinguish between reach-time, which is the time we are computing reachability for, and runtime, which is the wall time the method is allowed to run.
+We now present the real-time reachability algorithm that is suitable for real-time, online, computation that satisfies the above requirements.
+We distinguish between reach-time, which is the time we are computing reachability for, and runtime, which is the duration of (wall) time the method is allowed to run.
 Recall that the types of hybrid systems we consider are ones where the state invariants are disjoint and cover the continuous state $\mathbb{R}^n$ , there are no reset maps in the transitions between discrete states, and the guards of incoming transitions are defined by the state invariants.
 In these piecewise systems, the state of the hybrid automaton can be determined solely by the continuous state, although different differential equations can be used in different parts of the state space.
-This is applicable to many state-feedback continuous systems with saturation since the states where saturation occurs are typically disjoint from the unsaturated states (because the actuator command is a function of the state), and the continuous states do not jump along the saturation boundary.
+This is applicable to many state-feedback continuous systems with saturation (such as those using gain scheduling controllers) since the states where saturation occurs are typically disjoint from the unsaturated states (because the actuator command is a function of the state), and the continuous states do not jump along the saturation boundary.